 N.B. the flying of drones is not permitted in Wrexham Parks.

 Why not take a longer walk along the riverside to the Pontcysyllte Aqueduct - recently designated a world heritage site - along the Cefn Heritage Trail or link up with the Offas Dyke National Trail?

-The ‘friends of group’ was started in 2005 and has been successful in raising money to spend on the park for projects such as the new Guinea Pig House, to purchase our new Kune Kune Pigs, improve the play area and many more projects.
+The 'Friends of Tŷ Mawr' was started in 2005 and has been successful in raising money to spend on the park for projects such as the new Guinea Pig House, to purchase our new Kune Kune Pigs, improve the play area and many more projects.

 If you would like to help with:

-Ty Mawr Country Park has volunteers working here throughout the year.
+Tŷ Mawr Country Park has volunteers working throughout the year.
 They contribute a great deal of time and effort to the park and are very much appreciated.
 The groups work on many different tasks which have included;

-There are volunteer afternoons held every Wednesday and once a month on a Sunday.
-For more information and/or to become a volunteer please call in to the visitor centre or phone on 01978 822780 or email email@example.com.
+There are volunteer afternoons held every Wednesday For more information and/or to become a volunteer please call in to the visitor centre or phone on 01978 822780 or email email@example.com.